katewang1/Employee_Attrition_Analysis/README.md

 Selected topic: Employee Attrition

-Reason we selected topic: Interested in looking at human behavior in a way that is business-oriented, and has a lot of room for exploratory analysis
+Reason we selected topic: Interested in looking at human behavior in a way that is business-oriented, and has a lot of room for exploratory analysis.

-Description of dataset: dataset is manufactured with fictional HR employee information from IBM.
-It contains 1,470 instances or rows, and 35 columns or features.
+Description of dataset: The attrition dataset is manufactured with fictional HR employee information by IBM data scientists.
+It contains 1,470 instances or rows, and 35 columns or features including the target.
 Features are a combination of personal employee data, answers to questionairres, employee's position-related data, and whether each employee has left the company.

-Questions we hope to answer with the data: which features are most heavily waited.
-Can the features be categorized into a set of features that drives the most cause for leaving?
+Questions we hope to answer with the data: which features are most heavily weighted.
+Can the features be categorized so that they are ranked by the order that drives the most cause for leaving?
 Can the employee intervene on these causes?
 When can or should they intervene?
 How?
-Potentially how employeeing these interventions can improve the employee and/or client experience.
+Potentially how employing these interventions can improve the employee and/or client experience.

 Potential languages/libraries:

-    Python
     hvplot
     plotly
     PySpark
+    Python
     Scikit-learn
+    SQL (if time)
 </br>

 Potential machine-learning models:

     Unsupervised (need to select)
+    supervised
     Neural network (if time)

     NEED TO COMPLETE: Team members will be expected to present a provisional machine learning model that stands in for the final machine learning model